VladisB/course-management/README.md

 ### 2) Set up Docker on macOS

+Of course you can run the application without Docker, but it's highly recommended to use it for development and production environments with the same configuration.
+Currently Docker setup is based on `node:18.17.1` image.

 1. **Download Docker Desktop for Mac**: Visit the Docker Hub website and download the Docker Desktop for Mac installer.
 You'll need to create a Docker Hub account if you don't have one.
 You can download the installer from [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac/).

 2. **Install Docker Desktop**: Open the installer file you downloaded (it should be a `.dmg` file).
 Drag and drop the Docker app icon to the Applications folder.